BM 950x180x70 [4x M8]

 - In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical equipment or very modern machines.
+- Significant importance in modern technologies – are used in HDD drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: